cowboysdude/lightSensor/README.md

 ## The Code
 Included are the STL for the case and the bin file to use in ESPHome [which you can modify for your needs!] as well as an automation example...

-Both you can get just about anywhere.....Amazon, Aliexpress....etc...
+The hardware you can get on Amazon, Aliexpress or just about anywhere they are both inexpensive and easy to get!
-This is very simple and easy!!

 Create your sensor inside of ESPHome.... using the included bin file... you can modify it as you wish to suit your needs!!